 Before you invest, you may want to review the fund's prospectus, which contains more information about the fund and its risks.
 You can find the fund's prospectus, shareholder reports, and other information about the fund online at troweprice.com/prospectus.
 You can also get this information at no cost by calling 1-800-638-5660, by sending an e-mail request to info@troweprice.com, or by contacting your financial intermediary.
-This Summary Prospectus incorporates by reference the fund's prospectus, dated May 1, 2023, as amended or supplemented, and Statement of Additional Information, dated May 1, 2023, as amended or supplemented.
+This Summary Prospectus incorporates by reference the fund's prospectus, dated May 1, 2024, as amended or supplemented.